prashant-dhiru/EFRT/README.md

 - **Effort Logging:** Log your work effortlessly by providing key details such as JIRA issue key, time spent, and optional comments.
 - **Interactive Mode:** Use the interactive mode for a user-friendly experience, guiding you through the process of logging effort step by step.
+- **Configurable:**  Configure the tool as per your requirment, you can configure the JIRA server's base URL as well as API used by the tool

 <!-- TODO windowss and linux  executable  -->
 ## Installation